 Determining Appropriate Interest Rates

-Although intercompany loans are common in multinational enterprises, determining appropriate interest rates that comply with IRS requirements presents significant challenges.
+Intercompany loans are common in multinational enterprises, but determining appropriate interest rates that comply with IRS requirements presents significant challenges.
 Establishing rates that reflect arm’s length principles requires careful analysis of market conditions and credit risk.
 Key considerations include:

 - Selection of reliable interest rate benchmarks aligned with transaction terms